 Youth Family Advocate

 I joined the Action Network team in December 2020 and have lived on the coast for about 10 years.
 I moved here to follow my heart, live sustainably, and care for the Earth and our community while living in tune with nature.
-I have a BFA in Fine Arts, with a focus in Photography and am also a certified yoga teacher.
-My art and yoga background encourage me to stay present, to slow down, breathe and respond accordingly to life’s challenges.
+I have a BFA in Fine Arts, with a focus in Photography, am a certified yoga teacher and Ayurvedic Health Counselor.
+My art and yoga foundation encourage me to stay present, to slow down, breathe and respond accordingly to life’s challenges.
 My intention is to create programs based in wellness, mindfulness, and awareness practices that can positively affect our community by empowering individuals, youth, and families.

 I moved to the area about 10 years ago after a career at the University of California, San Diego.
 There I worked in the School of Medicine, Department of Pediatrics in grants development and management.
 I had a special interest in training junior faculty in the skills necessary to craft competitive applications that would advance their careers.
 I also worked with identifying and securing funding for programs that address the development and retention of faculty from underserved groups.
 Additionally, I worked closely with the Community Pediatrics group whose focus was health and wellness in the community.
 The mission of Action Network and its staff aligns with my interest in having community that is fair and representative with access and opportunity for all its members.

 I was born and raised here in Point Arena, but I went off to college in 2014 to explore life outside of the community.
 I graduated from California State University of Monterey Bay with a B.S. in Biology and Minor in Cinematography.
 During my time at Monterey Bay, I joined various organizations on and off campus, holding and helping with events for the community and campus life.
 Now that I’m back in my hometown, my goal is to bring what I learned and experienced to the community and help create programs for the youth and provide outreach to support families.